 The wrong product will cost you time and money in lost productivity as a result of it not being ‘quite right’, missing key features, or being complex and hard to use as a result of too many unnecessary features.

 So what are the points of difference between these different industries and how do the various time tracking products best focus on them?

 Time tracking software for professional services

-“Time tracking” is one of those words that most people in the professional services industry hate to hear.
+“Time tracking” is one of those terms that most people in the professional services industry hate to hear.
 One reason for this is that their staff are typically on a salary - therefore tracking time is considered a chore since it doesn’t directly translate into wages.
 Consequently, using a product that the team actually enjoy using (as much as possible) makes a huge impact on engagement.